zynksoftware/Zynk-Workflow/_docs/Peoplevox-Connector/Export-Item-Types-from-Peoplevox.md

 title: Export Item Types from Peoplevox
 ---

 This task will export item type information from Peoplevox in XML format, for detailed information see [Peoplevox Item Type XML](peoplevox-item-type-xml).
-The information is exported using the "Item types" report that can be ran through your Peoplevox web application.
-You can add date filters and search clauses to limit the data that is returned.
+The information is exported using the "Item types" integration template that can be ran through your Peoplevox web application.
+You can add filters and search clauses to limit the data that is returned.

 ## Settings
 ### Peoplevox Connection